jaymart95/AutoBan/README.md

 ## Description

 A discord bot that autobans blacklisted users.
-This bot uses a json file to read discord IDs from and bans users based on those IDs.

 ## Getting Started